 B-311-1: Residency Requirement

 It is not required that a customer reside in Texas to be considered eligible for VR services; he or she must only be present in Texas.
-To confirm that the customer is present in the state, the customer must meet with VR staff in person before the customer's eligibility can be determined by the VR counselor.
+The customer must be able to participate with assessments and services in Texas to be eligible for VR services.

 If a customer presents an unexpired identification or authorization for employment document with an out-of-state address, staff should ask the customer if he or she is receiving VR services from another state.
 If the answer is yes, VR staff must coordinate with the out-of-state VR agency to ensure that services are not duplicated.